c2997108/lastwasm/doc/last-cookbook.rst

 aligned to at most one part of the human genome, but not vice-versa.
 We can get one-to-one alignments like this::

-  last-split -r -m1e-5 many-to-one.maf > one-to-one.maf
+  last-split -r many-to-one.maf > one-to-one.maf

 Here, last-split_ gets parts of the many-to-one alignments.
 The ``-r`` reverses the roles of the genomes, so it finds a unique best alignment for each part of human.
 It uses the input *per-base* mismap probabilities to get the output *per-alignment* mismap probabilities.

-Here we've also discarded less-confident alignments: ``-m1e-5`` omits alignments with `mismap probability`_ > 10^-5.

 Finally, we can make a dotplot_ (one-to-one.png)::